 Polls work well when you are trying to gauge where your audience stands on a certain question or topic.
 It also allows participants to see how their answer falls within the spectrum of the other participants.

-Assessments work well when one answer they select could be perceived as a better answer than the others.
+Assessments work well when one answer learners select would be perceived as a better answer than the others.
 Therefore, the answers have a scale of points assigned highest for best answer to lowest for the least desirable answer.

-Assessments are a better fit for questions like "How many times did you look at your phone in the last hour?".
-In this case you might want to have answers like
+For example, a question like "How many times did you look at your phone in the last hour?".
+You could offer answers like

 A few times,

 A ton of times, I'm addicted help!.
-Then with each option you could give a sliding scale of points with
+Then with each option you could associate a sliding scale of points with

 Very simple.
 Players receive the amount of points you set for a given answer option.